-To create an application property, click the Properties tab and set the variable by either using a text
+To add an application property, click the Properties tab then add a key/value pair to the text box using the following format:

 Just like with CloudHub and on-premise Mule runtime deployments, applications that you deploy to PCF can still bundle their own property placeholder or secure property placeholder files inside the deployable archive file.
 Mule substitutes these properties into the application when the application starts.